RihanaFird17/BINF5507-Assignments/Assignment2/README.md

 This project demonstrates how regression and classification models can be used to predict heart disease outcomes based on various health-related features.

-While logistic regression performed best in terms of accuracy, F1 score, AUROC, and AUPRC; in the classification task, linear regression showed reasonable performance for predicting cholesterol levels.
-ElasticNet regression showed improvement after hyperparameter tuning.
+Logistic regression performed best in terms of accuracy, F1 score, AUROC, and AUPRC.
+In the classification task, linear regression performed reasonably well in predicting cholesterol levels.
+ElasticNet regression improved after hyperparameter tuning.

 The models thus provide valuable insights, and the evaluation metrics help in assessing their effectiveness in making predictions.